Aklera: Geography

 Aklera area is an expanse of fertile plain having rich black-cotton soil.
-It is watered by several rivers, giving it a verdant look: Parvan, Chapi etc.
+It is watered by several rivers, including Parban, Newaj and Chapi, giving it a verdant look.

 Climate

 The climate of the area is very much similar to that of the Indo-Gangetic plain, with hot dry summer and delightfully cold winters.
 The monsoon is, however, quite unlike and very distinct from the oppressive humid climate of the North India plains.
 Aklera's district (Jhalawar district) is known for the highest rainfall in the Rajasthan state.
 An average of 35 inches of rainfall keeps it cool, and gentle breezes ward off the stifling humidity.